xtensor-stack/xsimd/docs/source/api/data_transfer.rst

 .. [#m] Masked ``load`` / ``store`` come in two flavours.
 The :cpp:class:`batch_bool_constant` overload encodes the mask in the type and is resolved at compile time.
 The runtime :cpp:class:`batch_bool` overload accepts a mask computed at runtime.
-Prefer the compile-time mask whenever the selection is known at compile time.
+For performance reasons, prefer the compile-time mask whenever possible.